 “Ken Slossberg paints in his own distinct representational style of Photorealism.
-He intentionally manipulates and color, light and shadow that create a subtle feeling of passive reflection has always appeared in his work.
-This passive reflection is created by the fact that he paints from photographs he has taken himself in his travels and everyday life.
+He intentionally manipulates color, light and shadow to create a subtle feeling of passive reflection in his work.
+This passive reflection is enhanced by the fact that he paints mostly from photographs he has taken himself in his travels and everyday life.
 He studies the photographs and crops the images into a composition that best characterizes the scene and emotion he wishes to convey.

-Many of his compositions are comprised with characters that share a visual interaction, never with the spectator, but with one another.
+Many of his compositions are comprised of characters that share a visual interaction, not with the spectator, but with one another.
 While admiring his paintings, the viewer is engaged with the central human or animal figures’ visual attraction to other people or objects.
 Though his subject matter can be somewhat austere at times, his paintings become alive with texture and movement.

-If we look carefully at his work, we find a composition that is rich and vibrant with depth and warmth.
-His figures may appear passive, but Slossberg’s representations are vibrantly active and engaging.
+Looking carefully at his work, we find a composition that is rich and vibrant with depth and warmth.
+His figures may appear passive, but Slossberg’s representations are vibrant, active and engaging.

 His approach to painting creates a poetic realism in all of his work.